jochasinga/ng-elemental/README.md

 }

 ```
 As you can see, the `myStoreService` instance only holds the model state and messages, and does not responsible for anything else.
-It is okay to maybe wrap the implementation of the controller's `update` function in a "private" method, such as `_update`.
+It is okay to maybe wrap the implementation of the controller's `update` function inside the service as a private method i.e. `_update` as long as it won't be used outside of the controller's `update`.

 The `messageOpts` object ideally store pure functions which accept a `model` (not its property value) as one of the arguments, and use the rest of the arguments in an expression that merges and/or clones and return a modified `model`.
 The `update` function is the only place that gets to mutate the model state.